YohanaJ/Functional_Regions/README.md

 ### Dataset
 The dataset used in this project is provided in the data directory.
 It includes all the necessary information for running the analysis, such as trait data and species distribution
+### Functional Trait Imputation
+The information on how functional traits were imputed is available [here](https://www.nature.com/articles/s41467-022-30888-2).
+### Data Collection Information
+The methodology and data on species distribution are available [here]([your-link-her](https://onlinelibrary.wiley.com/doi/10.1111/geb.13877))

 ### Running the Analysis
 Functional Distance Calculation (Julia)